Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

   <img src="./docs/images/prompt-engineering_penalty-scores.png" width="600"/>
 </p>

 As mentioned before, the severity of the shortcomings was manually assessed.
-The logic is that a prompt that gave 7 long-winded answers is still less problematic than one that caused 3 wrong or missing answers.
-Combining this observations with our annotations we reduced our choice to 3 templates.
-The one which ended up being chosen (`tempalte_3-short`, which is among the 2 reported above) is a small bet on our side: it is by far the best at answering but it demonstrates some light tendencies to hallucinate.
+The logic is that a prompt that gave seven long-winded answers is still less problematic than one that caused three wrong or missing answers.
+Combining this observations with our annotations we reduced our choice to three templates.
+The one which ended up being chosen (`tempalte_3-short`, which is among the two reported above) is a small bet on our side: it is by far the best at answering but it demonstrates some light tendencies to hallucinate.
 We always had a fallback in mind, with the second best and the third best templates, which are less punctual at responding, but are more solid and less prone to hallucinate, a safe bet.

 #### Which LLM?